13 Best React Development Tools in 2025

 1. Bit

-Bit is an online collaboration platform designed for sharing React components.
-This command line utility not only facilitates seamless teamwork on individual components but also enables teams to check component dependencies, allowing for independent testing apart from the main project.
+Bit is an online collaboration platform you can use to share React components.
+This command line utility facilitates seamless teamwork on individual components and enables developer teams to check component dependencies.
+Due to this, independent testing is possible apart from the main project.
+The tool is a great helper for those who create modular applications and prefer not to start from scratch.

 2. Jest